 Per Semester, Annual and Total Tuition

-*Tuition rates for future cohorts may be subject to change; however, a cohort’s tuition rate will remain the same for the entirety of their 27-month (7 semesters) program.
+Tuition rates for future cohorts may be subject to change; however, a cohort’s tuition rate will remain the same for the entirety of their 27-month (7 semesters) program.
 In addition to tuition, students are required to pay a technology fee and activity fee per semester.
 Although tuition prices freeze, fees are subject to change annually.

 Other Required Fees (subject to change)

-College Graduation Fee: $200.00 graduation fee paid in last semester of program.
+College Graduation Fee*: $200.00 graduation fee paid in last semester of the program.

 Estimated Indirect Costs*